gomorpheus/morpheus-apidoc/source/includes/_tasks.md

 Parameter | Default | Description
 --------- | ------- | -----------
-name      | null | A unique name for the task taskType.code      | null | The type of task taskOptions | {} | Map of options specific to each type. eg. script resultType      | null | The result type eg. value, exitCode, keyValue, json
+name      | null | A unique name for the task code      | null | A unique code for the task taskType.code      | null | The type of task taskOptions | {} | Map of options specific to each type. eg. script resultType      | null | The result type eg. value, exitCode, keyValue, json